-If you are applying for more than one company then you may use the same japanese letter format and mention same skills.
+If you are applying for more than one company then you may use the same Japanese letter format and mention the same skills.

 7. Field of Work:

-It is a small section in the reasons for applying to the job.
+It is a small section of the reasons for applying to the job.
 You can mention your past skills, experience, and illustrate it as relevant as per the requirements of the present field.

 The remaining part of this section asks for personal information like travel time, specific knowledge in a particular domain, marital status, number of dependents, and more.

-It is an interesting section in the Japanese resume format that includes you to describe your salary that you desire to earn.
+It is an interesting section in the Japanese resume format that includes you to describe the salary that you desire to earn.

 9. Legal guardian information:

 Lastly, you need to mention the complete information about your legal guardian, if you have any.
-It must be the last section in your resume.
+It must be the last section of your resume.